LyashenkoGS/analytics4github/README.md

 Tests stopped to work properly via maven but you can run them via Intellij
 ##### IntellijIdea

+###### reload backend
 To reload controllers after editing - press ctl + f9 and wait till application restart.
 It'll execute "Make" and trigger hot-redeploy via spring-boot-devtools.

+### working with frontend
+adjust application.properties to use static resources from a file system, not a jar file.
+It will simplify frontend development